Fiat Chrysler unions received assurances on jobs, investment after merger

 Under the merger agreement, two labor representatives, one from the Italian side and one from the French side, will sit on the 11-member board of the combined company.

-Reporting by Giulio Piovaccari, writing by Silvia Aloisi
+Reporting by Giulio Piovaccari; Writing by Silvia Aloisi; Editing by Jan Harvey